IMSmobile/app/docs/howToUpdateGraphics.md

-# Udate graphics from ims mobile client
+# Update graphics from IMS Mobile Client
-This document describes the way to change for customers to change the graphics for the mobile client.
+This document describes how to change graphics for the IMS Mobile Client.
 Try to keep the quantity of images low for an easier maintenance of the app.

 ## Change Splashscreen
-The splashscreen is the loading screen that appears during the app startup.
+The splashscreen is the loading screen that appears during app startup.
 To change the splashscreen, follow these steps:
 1. Replace the splash-file in /resources with a new graphic.
   Requirements for new graphic:
    - png, psd or ai fileformat